Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

 - Introduction to Python variables
 - Creating and assigning values to variables
-- Everything is an object
+- Everything in Python is really an object
 - Types: Built-in types and type handling
      + Built-in: String, integers, boolean and floating point
      + type(val) returns the type of a variable (also classes)